fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

   * IAM Permissions
     * Sig v4: Authorize User/Rol to access API Gateway
   * Lambda Authorizer (Custom Authorizer)
-    * Use Lambda to validate toker in header
+    * Use Lambda to validate token in header
     * Option to cache result of authentication
     * Pey per Lambda invocation
     * Help to use OAuth / SAML / 3rd party authentication